krtkush/krtkush.github.io/_posts/2017-02-3-Linear-timer.md

     <io.github.krtkush.lineartimer.LinearTimerView
         android:id="@+id/linearTimer"
         android:layout_centerHorizontal="true"
-        android:layout_width="120dp"
-        android:layout_height="120dp"
+        android:layout_width="wrap_content"
+        android:layout_height="wrap_content"
         app:radius="20dp"
         app:strokeWidth="3dp"/>

+Note that "wrap_content" for height and width is the correct argument.
+Using other values might not lead correct rendering of the view.

 List of attributes available to toggle LinearTimer's basic style -

-1. **radius** - The radius of the circle.
+1. **radius** - (Mandatory) The radius of the circle.
-2. **strokeWidth** - the thickness of the circle boundary.
+2. **strokeWidth** - (Mandatory) The thickness of the circle boundary.
-3. **startingPoint** - The angle from where, in the timer, you want the animation to start.
+3. **startingPoint** - (Optional) The angle from where, in the timer, you want the animation to start.
 270 is the 12 O'Clock position.
-4. **initialColor** - The initial color of the circle.
+4. **initialColor** - (Optional) The initial color of the circle.
-5. **progressColor** - The color of the progress arc that animates over the initial color.
+5. **progressColor** - (Optional) The color of the progress arc that animates over the initial color.

 After adding the view, here is how it is initialized and used -